shajai63/Student-Registration/README.md

 # Student Registration

-# Technologies Used:
+# Technologies Used :
   Spring Boot, MySQL

-# Description:
+# Description :
   Developed a student registration system that allows for adding, editing, and removing student information.
 Implemented CRUD operations with a MySQL database for efficient data
   management.